afnom/missing-semester/_2025/latex.md

 \end{document}
 ```

-The skeleton of a table (which overleaf automatically adds for us) is in the code block below:
+The skeleton of a table is in the code block below:
 ```latex
 \begin{table}[]
     \centering